Bob Devaney Sports Center: Other sports

 The Devaney Center was the primary host of the Nebraska School Activities Association Boys and Girls State Basketball tournament for nearly four decades.
 Omaha Benson High School's Andre Wooldridge set an arena scoring record in 1992 with fifty points in the Class A championship game.
-The bulk of the tournament moved to West Haymarket Arena in 2013, but the Devaney Center continues to host a lesser number of games each year, primarily quarterfinals and semifinals in smaller classifications.
+The bulk of the tournament moved to Pinnacle Bank Arena in 2013, but the Devaney Center continues to host a lesser number of games each year, primarily quarterfinals and semifinals in smaller classifications.
+It also hosts state championship matches for NSAA volleyball state tournaments.

 Concerts and other events

 The Devaney Center was the primary concert destination in Lincoln throughout the late 1970s and 1980s, and regularly hosted events until the early 2000s.
 Notable performers at the arena include Crosby, Stills & Nash, Elton John, Billy Joel, Frank Sinatra, Bruce Springsteen, Def Leppard, Van Halen, Bob Dylan, and Garth Brooks.